batcholi/Archean_wiki/src/multiplayer/settingup.md

 An administration panel is accessible in the game with the `F4` key.
 It displays the server load and its speed in ticks per second. *(25 ticks/s being the default maximum tick rate guaranteeing optimal performance)*

-A checkbox `Admin Privileges` allows, when checked, to spawn blueprints for free when the game mode is set to `Adventure`.
+A checkbox `Admin Privileges` allows, among other things, to spawn blueprints for free when the game mode is set to `Adventure`.

 The panel also offers two tabs:
 - **Players**: Allows you to see the list of connected players, teleport to them, and/or kick them.